 We understand that you have questions.
 Here are some of the frequently asked questions that we receive each year.

 The limit of liability reflects the claims limits of the coverage.
-Insurance carriers, as well as state requirements, determine the limits of liability options, and various options are available.
-The common types of limit of liability options generally offered include:
+Insurance carriers, as well as state requirements, determine the options for limits of liability.
+Various options are available.
+The common types of options generally offered include:

 • Per-claim.
 The maximum amount of liability protection an insurer will pay for any one claim.